Close

 3. Infant Rash

-A specific type of rash that is observed in newborns is also a reason behind the discolouration on an infant’s skin.
-Generally termed as erythema toxicum or baby acne, this rash has been known to show up right after the birth and continues to stay put for about 12-15 weeks.
-Although the cause is unknown, it is believed to be a result of certain hormones transferred from the mother.
+A specific type of rash observed in newborns is also a reason behind an infant’s skin discolouration.
+Generally termed erythema toxicum, or baby acne, this rash is known to show up right after birth and continues for about 12-15 weeks.
+Although the cause is unknown, it is believed to result from certain hormones transferred from the mother (3).

 Symptoms

-Tiny pimples with a yellow or white coloured centre that are hard and dry, occurring on the nose, chest, back, and other regions of the body.
+Tiny pimples with a yellow or white coloured centre that are hard and dry, occurring on the nose, chest, back, and other regions of the body (4).

 Infant Rash